BishamKunwor/BishamKunwor/packages/query-factory/README.md

 # @bisham/query-factory

 A simple, type-safe utility to create and manage React Query queries effortlessly.
-This package helps you create queries with consistent keys and offers helper methods to work with your queries in both React components and vanilla JavaScript.
+This package helps you create queries with consistent keys and offers helper methods to work with your queries in React application.

 ## Introduction

-`@bisham/query-factory` is designed to simplify your work with [React Query](https://tanstack.com/query/v4) by letting you create query functions with a consistent query key pattern and providing a range of helper methods to manage your queries.
-Whether you're working in a React component or in vanilla JavaScript, this package has got you covered.
+`@bisham/query-factory` is designed to simplify your work with [React Query](https://tanstack.com/query/v5) by letting you create query functions with a consistent query key pattern and providing a range of helper methods to manage your queries.

 ## Installation